bboatwright/aspcheatsheet/README.md

 ## Calibrating HiRISE images
 ```
-wget -r -l1 -np first_image_directory -A “*RED*IMG”
+wget -r -l1 -nd first_image_directory -A “*RED*IMG”
-wget -r -l1 -np second_image_directory -A “*RED*IMG”
+wget -r -l1 -nd second_image_directory -A “*RED*IMG”
 ```
 PDS directory: `https://hirise.lpl.arizona.edu/PDS/EDR/[E/P]SP/ORB_****00_****99/[E/P]SP_******_****`

-These wget options will generate a nested directory that contains all the HiRISE red detector images for each EDR. *Optional: Copy image directories to root directory for easier access (and less typing).*
+These wget options will download all the HiRISE red detector images for each EDR into a single directory.
+If you'd rather have them save as nested directories, use the `-np` option instead of `-nd`.
 ```
-hiedr2mosaic.py first_image_directory/*
+hiedr2mosaic.py <dir1>*
-hiedr2mosaic.py second_image_directory/*
+hiedr2mosaic.py <dir2>*
 ```
 The `hiedr2mosaic.py` program automates a number of processing steps to combine the data from the different HiRISE detectors into a single image.
-The /* wildcard operator ensures all the files in the directory are included.
+The * wildcard after the directory name ensures all the files from the different detectors are included.
 ```
-cam2map4stereo.py first_image_name.mos_hijitreged.norm.cub second_image_name.mos_hijitreged.norm.cub
+cam2map4stereo.py <dir1>_RED.mos_hijitreged.norm.cub <dir2>_RED.mos_hijitreged.norm.cub
 ```
 Proceed as above for CTX, starting after the `./preprocess.sh`.
 For 25 cm/pix images, use --tr 1; for 50 cm/pix, use --tr 2 in point2dem.